Logiqx/wst-results/docs/events/guidance/README.md

 Please ensure that your ESP or LISA device is recording at 5 Hz or 10 Hz.

-Whilst sailing be sure to wear your device on your bicep, facing upwards so that it has a clear view of the sky.
+Whilst sailing be sure to wear your device above your bicep, facing upwards so that it has a clear view of the sky.

 When sharing your data with the timekeeper, please send the UBX or GPY file (not GPX).